harshithach999/SAS_SQL/README.md

-# SAS_SQL

 ## Overview

-This SAS program is designed to access, explore, prepare, and analyze data from claims and enplanement records.
-It processes and cleans the data, performs various transformations, and generates insightful reports by combining multiple datasets.
-The final results provide an analysis of the percentage of claims for each airport based on enplanements.
+This SAS program is designed to access, explore, prepare, and analyze claims and enplanement data.
+The program processes and cleans the data, performs various transformations, and generates insightful reports by combining multiple datasets.
+The final results are saved in an HTML file (`CaseStudy_Solution-results.html`), which captures the output and tables generated during the analysis.

 ## Data Sources